‘Damaging and disruptive’ Storm Eunice prompts rare red weather warning for parts of Ireland, United Kingdom

 Meteorologists have been concerned by Storm Eunice all week.
 It was named on Valentine’s Day, Feb.
 14, well before it even formed.

-Winter storm naming in Europe is done in cooperation with Ireland’s Met Eireann, the U.K. Met Office, and the Netherland’s meteorological service.
+Winter storm naming in Europe is done in cooperation with Ireland’s Met Eireann, the U.K. Met Office, and the Netherlands’ meteorological service.
 The organizations state that naming helps increase awareness of wintertime severe weather through an authoritative system.
 Names are given when a storm has potential to deliver red or amber warning weather to the region.

-This storm was named with an unusual amount of lead time due to its potential severity; models have presented damaging and dangerous scenarios for days.
+This storm was named with an unusual amount of lead time because of its potential severity; models have presented damaging and dangerous scenarios for days.

 With the help of a powerful high-altitude jet stream, Eunice is expected to explosively intensify close to European shores, perhaps becoming “bomb cyclone,” or a storm whose pressure drops 24 millibars in 24 hours.